 – Perform these test cases: search without input; search with empty input; search with keyword contains HTML tags, or keyword is the number, normal text or symbols; … the – Check if

-– Check if real output is relevant (by comparing to expected output)
+– Check if the real output is relevant (by comparing to expected output)

 In summary, I’ve covered the use and concept of functional testing.
 In the next article, I will introduce the rest of system testing, such as Performance Testing (which makes sure resource distribution is optimized to satisfy requirements about response time or process time), Stress Testing (also known as Load Testing, which makes sure the system can work well under high pressure, such as serving thousands of people)